OmarAshraf-02/HttpServer/README.md

 ```sh
 curl -v http://localhost:4221/
 ```
-This will return a `200 Success` response
+This will return a `200 Success` response.

 #### `GET /unsupported`

 ```sh
 curl -v http://localhost:4221/abcdefg
 ```
-This will return a `404 Not Found` response as it is not defined in the server
+This will return a `404 Not Found` response as it is not defined in the server.

 #### `GET /echo/{str}`